Jessie Ware Album Reviews

 2014, 7/10

-Devotion was successful, reaching the UK top 5, and Ware’s second album was recorded with a wider array of collaborators.
-Miguel and Ed Sheeran are among the big names involved in the creation of Tough Love.
-Yet it’s somehow a more modest record than the debut, mostly a collection of low key, smooth, and endearingly honest R&B songs.
+Devotion was successful, reaching the UK top 5.
+Ware recorded her second album with a wider array of collaborators.
+The big names involved in Tough Love‘s creation include Miguel and Ed Sheeran.
+Yet it’s a more modest record than the debut, mostly a collection of low key, smooth, and endearingly honest R&B songs.
 It’s a good record, but a little disappointing after all the great songs on the debut.

-‘Champagne Kisses’ opens out into an explosive chorus that showcases Ware’s gorgeous upper register.
+‘Champagne Kisses’ explodes into a chorus that showcases Ware’s gorgeous upper register.
 It towers above the rest of the record and it’s a shame that she doesn’t sing at full throttle more often.
 ‘Say You Love Me’ isn’t an exciting song, but it’s exhilarating when Ware lets loose in the coda.
-Elsewhere, Ware’s honesty is refreshing on tunes like the title track and the late night, smoky vibes of ‘Kind Of…Sometimes…Maybe’.
+Elsewhere, Ware’s honesty is refreshing on tunes like the title track and the smoky late-night vibes of ‘Kind Of…Sometimes…Maybe’.

-Tough Love doesn’t measure up to Devotion, but it’s a classy pop album all the same.
+Tough Love doesn’t measure up to Devotion, but it’s still a classy pop album.

 Glasshouse